Does your church want to reach the people in your community who are searching for God or a new church home?

 Google has determined what it believes to be the center of every city in the United States.
 The closer your church is to that point, the better your church’s position in the local search results for “churches in [your city]”.

 A while back, I was talking with a pastor of a church in a small town that’s about 20 miles away from a larger city.
-He wanted his church to be at the top of the search results for “churches in [the larger city].”
+He wanted his church to be towards the top of the search results for “churches in [the larger city].”

 I did a quick search on Google Maps and discovered there are more 100 churches closer to the center of that larger city than his church.
 Additionally, the map Google displays with the results for “churches in [the larger city]” is zoomed in on the larger city to the extent that the location of his church isn’t even on the map.